Butts for Tour Buses: History

 Kate Nash, who had previously released the albums Made of Bricks (2007), My Best Friend Is You (2010), Girl Talk (2013), and Yesterday Was Forever (2018), released her fifth album 9 Sad Symphonies in 2024.
 She had previously sung about people attempting to look at her buttocks on her single "Merry Happy" and had appeared on the Netflix series GLOW, which ran from 2017.
 When that series was cancelled due to the COVID-19 pandemic, she opened a Patreon account, having previously funded Girl Talk and Yesterday Was Forever via PledgeMusic and Kickstarter.
 Her early work was compared to that of Lily Allen.

-By November 2024, she had mounted a three week tour of North America promoting 9 Sad Symphonies and had scheduled a tour of Europe for the same purpose.
+By November 2024, she had mounted a three-week tour of North America promoting 9 Sad Symphonies and had scheduled a tour of Europe for the same purpose.
 Her tour used a crew and band of ten people and cost around £10,000 a day.
-Between legs, her accountant told her that her tours were haemorraging money, prompting Nash to set up an impromptu OnlyFans account, katenyash87.
+Between legs, her accountant told her that her tours were hemorrhaging money, prompting Nash to set up an impromptu OnlyFans account, katenyash87.
 She got the idea after dancing around her tour dressing room in fishnet tights.
 Her account charged $9.99 a month and offered photos of her buttocks.
 Shooting for the account took place both at her home and against walls on tour.
 By March 2025, her account had diversified into pay-per-view feet content and comedic food-based erotica, and she had uploaded a video called "Cake Nash".

 "I'm still doing it [in May 2025] because music is just a cycle of paying for costs and trying to catch up with yourself when you're putting on shows.
 It's really been a relief for me to have as a support system whilst I continue to put on shows, because it just costs so much money, and I enjoy it.
 I feel like it's an extension of what I do with my body artistically with photo shoots.
 And I've been naked on TV, I've simulated sex on TV, on Glow, and I have a lot of experience in entertainment, so for me, it's just another expression of that.
 And I love the control, and I love being able to see how much money I can raise with a small number of fans, versus the millions of plays that I have on my Spotify that just doesn't really play well at all."